The Broody Breaker- When a Hen’s Mood to Hatch Should be Interrupted

-The sweetest hen in the flock sits in the same nest box all day, growling, puffing out her feathers, even pecking at intruders- both feathered and boot-wearing.
+The sweetest hen in the flock sits in the same nest box all day, growling, puffing out her feathers, even pecking at intruders.
 She is not a beast to be trifled with.
 What’s her problem?
-She is broody, which means she is determined to hatch chicks, but if she is not actually going to hatch chicks, the behavior must be interrupted, or broken up, and the sooner, the better.
+She is broody, which means she is inspired to hatch chicks, but if she is not actually going to hatch chicks, the behavior must be interrupted, (aka: broken up) promptly.

 WHAT’S A BROODY HEN & WHAT CAUSES BROODINESS?

 A broody hen is one that is inspired to sit on a nest until she hatches chicks.
-It is an instinct influenced by hormones and lighting factors that can be triggered by seeing a collection of eggs in a nest or another broody hunkered down in a nest box.
+It is an instinct influenced primarily by hormones and heredity.

 A hen has a hormone surge prior to egg-laying that causes her to find and prepare a nest for the arrival.
-The hormones usually return to normal levels after the egg is laid, but occasionally they will remain elevated, which causes the hen to sit in a chosen location, prepared to hatch eggs.
-The presence or absence of a rooster in the flock or availability fertilized eggs means nothing.
+The hormones usually return to normal levels after the egg is laid, but occasionally they will remain elevated, which causes the hen to sit in a chosen location to hatch eggs.
+The presence or absence of a rooster in the flock or availability fertilized eggs has absolutely no bearing on broodiness.
 Some breeds are more predisposed to broodiness than others, Silkies, Orpingtons, and Cochins, for example.
 I like to say that broodiness is a ‘calling.’
 Not every hen will “go broody” in her lifetime, but those that do are committed to their calling and fiercely protective of their territory.

-Some broodies will lay a clutch of eggs, which, if fertile, will wait until she is ready to sit on them, warming them until they hatch.
-When she is ready to begin sitting on the eggs her body releases the hormone, prolactin, which stops egg-laying temporarily.
-Under ordinary conditions, she will sit on the eggs for 21 days, raise her chicks and resume egg-laying approximately 6 weeks later.
+Left to her own devices, a broody hen will lay a clutch of eggs and sit on them, warming them until they hatch (if they were fertilized by a rooster, of course).
+When she is ready to begin sitting on the eggs, her body releases the hormone prolactin, which temporarily stops ovulation (egg-laying).
+If all goes according to plan, 21 days later, chicks hatch, she raise her chicks and resumes egg-laying approximately 6 weeks later.

-If there are no fertilized eggs or she sits on an empty nest, broodiness can continue long beyond three weeks, resulting in negative health consequences to the hen and potential problems for the flock.
+A broody hen does not have a 3 week timer that alerts her to leave the nest after 3 weeks.
+Broodiness can continue long beyond three weeks, resulting in negative health consequences to the hen and problems for the flock.

 HOW TO IDENTIFY A BROODY HEN

-As a general rule, a broody prefers a dark, private, comfortable location in which she will sit until her eggs hatch.
-Her chosen spot may be a nest box, or a hidden location away from the coop.
+Since chickens are prey animals, a broody prefers a dark, private location to sit as she will be vulnerable while doing so .
+Her chosen spot may be a nest box or a hidden location away from the coop.
 It is not unheard of for a hen to disappear from the flock and return three weeks later with baby chicks in tow.

 The sweetest hen in a flock is barely recognizable when she is broody.
 She is fiercely protective of her territory.
 When approached, she growls, shrieks, puffs out her feathers, and pecks at any intruder, trying to be as intimidating as possible in defense of her eggs.

-A broody plucks her own breast feathers to expose the warmth and moisture of her skin directly to the eggs. hence the expression “to feather one’s nest,” meaning to prepare for something.
+A broody plucks her own breast feathers to expose the warmth and moisture of her skin directly to the eggs. hence the expression “to feather one’s nest.”

 THE CONSEQUENCES OF UNWANTED BROODINESS

 Her calling requires her to sit and wait for chicks to hatch.
 The lack of fertile eggs or any eggs at all do not concern her.
 She obeys her calling to sit and in doing so, she will neglect herself for the good of her anticipated chicks.
 She eat, drinks and eliminates waste once or twice a day, at most.
+She will eat approximately 80% less feed and water daily, resulting in malnutrition and dehydration.
 Her comb becomes pale, her feathers lose sheen and she loses a noticeable amount of weight.
 This drastic change normal routine is tolerable in 21 day stints but protracted stints are unhealthy for her.

 HOW TO BREAK A BROODY